tmr08c/tmr08c.github.io/content/blog/2021/05/intro-to-postgres-explain/index.md

 ### Total

-So far, we've only talked about the first number in `cost`, but there are two.
-The second number is the `estimated total cost`.
-Together, `cost` gives us an idea of when the step will start and when it will end.
+The second number in `cost` is the `estimated total cost`.
+This is relatively straightforward and represents the accumulated cost after the step completes.

+Together, the numbers in `cost` give us an idea of when the step will start and when it will end.

+### Nesting

-This can help us better understand what nested steps mean in a query plan.
+Now that we've covered what the two pieces of cost are, we better understand what nested steps mean in a query plan.

 ```sql
 ->  Hash  (cost=10.62..10.62 rows=17 width=516)